Nulhegan Band of the Coosuk Abenaki Nation: 20th-century eugenics survey effects

 The Abenaki who chose to remain in the United States did not fare as well as their Canadian counterparts.
 Tribal connections were lost as those Abenaki who were tolerated by the Anglo population were assimilated into colonial society.
 What familial groups remained were often eradicated, in the early 20th century, through forced sterilization and pregnancy termination policies in Vermont.
 Official records list 253 recorded cases of sterilization, but some estimate there were over 3,400 cases of sterilization of Abenaki having been performed, many of which involved termination of an unborn fetus.
 No documentation of informed consent for these procedures was found.
 At the time, many of the children who were sterilized were not even aware of what the physicians had done to them.
 This was performed under the auspices of the Brandon School of the Feeble-Minded, and the Vermont Reform School.
 It was documented in the 1911 "Preliminary Report of the Committee of the Eugenic Section of the American Breeder's Association to Study and to Report on the Best Practical Means for Cutting Off the Defective Germ-Plasm in the Human Population."

-The State of Vermont and the University of Vermont both formally apologized and recognized its role in the eugenics surveys in a formal resolution.
+In 2021, the State of Vermont and the University of Vermont both formally apologized and recognized its role in the eugenics surveys in a formal resolution.

-Controversy and federal recognition attempts of neighboring tribes
+Federal recognition attempts of neighboring tribes

-After the 1970s, the leadership of the Odanak Abenaki Band Council, the governing body of the Odanak band of the Abenaki First Nation, denounced any groups claiming to be Abenaki in the United States.

-The legitimacy of groups such as the Nulhegan Band have been questioned due to claims that the root ancestors they claim were Abenaki were actually Europeans.
-Other root ancestors, though Native, have been claimed to not be Abenaki.